animeshrisal/tinyemu-cheri/README.md

 1. Some code needs to be writte for some function.
 All of them are commented with `TODO`
 2. Fix `mret`.
 When mret is executed, the code loop is finished and returns to the previous function.
 But the program crashes when returning to the previous function.
+3. Read the capability data from elf file instead of being hardcoded.

 ### How to run
 `make`